iyybpatrick/Fault-Tolerant-Load-Balancing-Database/README.md

 1) Master is the only server responses to clients' write query.

-2) Implemented with MySQL replication, slaves listen to the master by pulling master's binary log when master's database get updated(write query from clients).
+2) Implemented with MySQL replication, slaves listen to the master by pulling master's binary log when master's database get updated(write queries or update queries from clients).